Chipboard

 P5 Chipboard

-P5 is a flooring grade chipboard that is appropriate for load-bearing uses where there is fluctuating moisture because of extreme humidity.
+P5 is a flooring-grade chipboard that is appropriate for load-bearing uses where there is fluctuating moisture because of extreme humidity.
 P5 chipboard is typically used for flooring.

 P6 Chipboard